 The design and production of informal settlements, such as this one in Jaipur, India, is poorly understood by mainstream designers and are often excellent examples of innovation, resourcefulness, and low-impact lifestyles.

-The Master of Arts in Theories of Urban Practice (slated to launch in fall 2012) provides an innovative academic route for students with a background in art, media, architecture, design, environmental and urban studies, liberal arts, or social science who are interested in studying the design of cities and urban systems.
+The Master of Arts in Theories of Urban Practice provides an innovative academic route for students with a background in art, media, architecture, design, environmental and urban studies, liberal arts, or social science who are interested in studying the design of cities and urban systems.

-Students will acquire analytical, theoretical, and methodological knowledge and skills and conduct innovative and advanced academic work.
+Students acquire analytical, theoretical, and methodological knowledge and skills and conduct innovative and advanced academic work.

-By questioning fundamental assumptions about cities, students will gain a sophisticated understanding of how they are actually shaped and how they function.
-Learning will occur in interactive, intensive small-group settings through readings, presentations, discussions, case studies, field trips, and hands-on exercises.
+By questioning fundamental assumptions about cities, students gain a sophisticated understanding of how they are actually shaped and how they function.
+Learning occurs in interactive, intensive small-group settings through readings, presentations, discussions, case studies, field trips, and hands-on exercises.

-Students will be supported by a dedicated professional advising staff and by faculty acting in an informal advising capacity.
+Students are supported by a dedicated professional advising staff and by faculty acting in an informal advising capacity.